LouXonline/louxonline.github.io/_posts/2024-06-13-first-post.md

 - Pull day (Gym)
 - Do 2 exams for _Flight testing_ course and the remaining exercises of the last exam I was doing
 - Review exercises I have already done for _Distributed Predictive Control and Estimation_
-- Keep developing the webiste
+- Keep developing the website
 - Make a blog post!

 Just generic objectives.
 In the future, I want to separate work from personal life and everything else.
-I need to be careful with what I have writen in here.
+I need to be careful with what I have written in here.
 Privacy is something I have always valued a lot and I don't wish to change in that manner.
 I am exposing my mind for good reasons, not to reduce my privacy.
 Let's keep it simple for now.
 Post done.
 Heading out.

 _Lourenço Gouveia Faria_